 - Oil – 1 tbsp

-Heat a tablespoon of oil in a sauté pan and fry the boris to a crunchy golden brown.
+To make lau with bori, heat a tablespoon of oil in a sauté pan and fry the boris to a crunchy golden brown.
 Remove and keep aside.

 To the same oil, add bay leaf, cinnamon and cumin seeds.
 Saute for a few seconds.